dawidkotarba/interview_questions/java.md

 - How can we create a copy constructor?
 - What is a Dynamic Binding?
 - Explain when default methods in interfaces can be handy.
-- What is a difference between heap vs thread vs core dump?
-How to analyze these files?
-What tools can you use for that?
-- What is jcmd?
-How to use that?

 ## Generics